Edgar F. Luckenbach

 Edgar Frederick Luckenbach, Sr. (January 19, 1868 – April 26, 1943) was an American shipping magnate who inherited his father's steamship company, which he incorporated in 1913 under the name Luckenbach Steamship Company, Inc. (also known as Luckenbach Lines).
 He was also the President of Luckenbach Terminal Company.
-At his death in 1943, his estate amounted to more than 6 million dollars, or around 700 million dollars in 2022 money.
+At his death in 1943, his estate amounted to more than 60 million dollars, or around 700 million dollars in 2022 money.

 Family

 Edgar Luckenbach was born in Kingston, New York.
 His parents, both born in Germany, were Lewis (Ludwig) Luckenbach (died August 18, 1906) and Mary E. Frey (died January 24, 1926).
 His family then moved to Brooklyn, where Edgar attended public schools.
 After graduating from high school, Edgar went to Rondout, New York, to join his father in the shipping business, which had been founded in 1850.

 Edgar Luckenbach married three times.
-His first marriage was to Florence Bissell, of Brooklyn.
+His first marriage was to Florence Bissell, of Brooklyn, niece of Dr. Leroy Milton Yale Jr. of the Yale family.
 However, she died a few months after their marriage.
 His next marriage was to Susan Vickers, which terminated in divorce.
 Finally, he married Andrea Fenwick in 1919, and they remained married until her death at age 50 in 1937.
 The family lived at Elm Court, their estate in Sands Point, New York, and usually wintered in Palm Beach, Florida.